TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

-angle-upangle-rightangle-downangle-leftcloseusermenu openmenu closedsearchglobebarsphonestore skip to contents skip to navigation skip to search skip to footer Legal Contact Us Search Search: Search Cancel ETS Navigation ETS Home >.
+angle-upangle-rightangle-downangle-leftcloseusermenu openmenu closedsearchglobebarsphonestoreskip to contents skip to navigation skip to search skip to footer Legal Contact Us Search Search: Search Cancel ETS Navigation ETS Home >.
 Legal >.
 Privacy and Security Privacy and Security

 Educational Testing Service ("ETS") recognizes the importance of protecting your privacy.
 This privacy notice describes our practices related to personal information privacy and security.